Multispectral image fusion based on super pixel segmentation: Introduction

 \section{Introduction}

-Image fusion is an important task of image processing with a plethora of related works.
-This work is introducing a new method to fuse multispectral images based on the image content inside its superpixel segmentation.
-I conducted this research based on the RGB-NIR dataset of \cite{BS11}.
-Therefore, this paper is focused on the problem of RGB visible color $0.4-0.7\mu m$ to NIR $0.7-2.5\mu m$ fusion as was described in \cite{ofir2018deep}.
-Different spectra capture different information of the scene and therefore their fusion is challenging and meaningful.
-The RGB channel captures the visible color of the image as seen by human eyes while the NIR channel can see beyond the haze, fog, and clouds, and thus captures far details in the image.
-See Figure \ref{fig:fusion} for example of the proposed multispectral image fusion.
-This fusion contains both color information and the structure of the far mountains, which are invisible in the input RGB image.
+Image fusion is an important task of image processing that has numerous applications such as detection, dehazing, and visualization.
+It is relying on modern and defense cameras and has challenged the research communities for a couple of decades.
+This manuscript introduces a new approach to fuse multispectral images based on the content of regions defined through superpixel segmentation.
+As this research is focused on multispectral images for object detection \cite{takumi2017multispectral}, dehazing \cite{guo2020rsdehazenet}, and fusion visualization like in satellite imaging \cite{zeng2010fusion}, we specifically address the data of the RGB-NIR dataset of \cite{BS11}, however, it can be extended easily to other modalities.
+Therefore, this work focuses on the fusion of RGB visible color $0.4-0.7\mu m$ and NIR $0.7-2.5\mu m$ images as described in \cite{ofir2018deep}.
+Since each spectrum captures different information about a scene, their fusion is challenging and informative.
+While the RGB channel captures the visible color, as seen by human eyes, the NIR channel can see beyond haze, fog, and clouds, and thus can in particular reveal far-distance details in a scene.
+Figure \ref{fig:fusion} illustrates scene enhancements that the proposed multispectral image fusion delivers.
+Indeed, the fused image contains both color information and the structure of the far mountains that were invisible in the original RGB image.